Have you ever wondered how burr coffee grinder work and why you should have one?

 Cleaning and Care of Your Grinder

-According to KnowYourGrinder, some owners report going a few years before they have to clean their grinder.
+We heard of some grinder owners reporting going a few years before they have to clean their grinder.

 We recommend to clean more often to protect the great flavor of your beans, and to ensure a sanitary experience.
+Often times a simple grinder brush will do the job.
 Know what to expect as you select your preferred grinder.

 While your beans may continue to be ground consistently during cleanings, excess oils and grounds can build up and affect the taste of your brew.